dmidlo/histdata.com-tools/README.md

 - `--sidecar-submit-only` submits a job and returns job metadata instead of waiting for cache artifacts or workflow results.
 - Waited sidecar `-A` / `-U` repository requests keep the historical output contract: API calls return the available-data dictionary, and CLI calls render the repository table.
 - API calls with `options.api_return_type` return the requested `polars`, `pandas`, or `arrow` object after a completed sidecar job by materializing cache artifacts on disk.
-- If the sidecar is unavailable, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`.
+- If orchestration is unavailable, CLI calls exit nonzero with a clear error and API calls raise `OrchestrationUnavailableError`.

-Sidecar-backed API calls use the same public `Options` object and sidecar
+Orchestration-backed API calls use the same public `Options` object and runtime
 defaults:

 ```python